jsom1/jsom1.github.io/_CheatSheets/GeneralKnowledge.md

 ---
-title: "Interview questions"
+title: "General knowledge"
 author: "Me"
 date: "June 26, 2024"
 output: html_document
 ---

-# Interview questions
+#General knowledge
 {:.no_toc}

 The purpose of this document is to prepare for technical questions that a recruiter might ask for a junior cybersecurity job.